Glenn Hoddle taken seriously ill

-Hoddle, who turned 61 on Saturday, was preparing for work in his role as a television pundit for BT Sport when he was taken to hospital.
+Hoddle was preparing for work in his role as a pundit for BT Sport when he collapsed.
+He was taken to hospital by paramedics, and reports later in the day suggested he was responding well to treatment.

+"The condition is serious but Glenn is receiving specialist treatment and responding well," a spokesman said.

+"Earlier today Glenn collapsed at the BT Sport studios — he received immediate medical attention on set and was transferred by paramedics to a hospital in London.

+"His family are with him and would like to thank everyone for their support.
+They have also asked to respect their privacy at this time."

-The UK-based sports broadcaster's main presenter Jake Humphrey later confirmed the news on Twitter, announcing BT's usual afternoon schedule had been cancelled ahead of their live broadcast of the Premier League game between Leicester City and West Ham.
+The UK-based sports broadcaster's main presenter, Jake Humphrey, had confirmed on Twitter that Hoddle had been taken ill, announcing BT's usual afternoon schedule had been cancelled ahead of their live broadcast of the Premier League game between Leicester City and West Ham United.

+The thoughts and wishes of everyone here at BT Sport are with Glenn and his family at this time.— BT Sport (@btsport) October 27, 2018

+Your friends, colleagues and the whole football family are with you. pic.twitter.com/FURVa5nhFd

 "Our friend and colleague Glenn Hoddle was taken seriously ill at the BT Sport studio this morning," the tweet read.

-Note: UPDATE: the latest on our friend Glenn is that his condition is serious but he is currently receiving specialist treatment and responding well.— Jake Humphrey (@mrjakehumphrey) October 27, 2018